CORON PALAWAN TOURIST SPOTS + Travel Guide, Hotels, Resorts

 Skeleton Reef ( Coron, Pawalan Tourist Spot )

 The sunken Chinese fishing vessel served as a haven for the reefs to grow in this place.
-With that, the school of fishes is also a sight to behold.
+With that, the school of fish is also a sight to behold.
 Thus, snorkeling, as well as diving gigs, would be perfect.

 Swim in the Lake Kayangan